-40. Essentials of Design.
-Lectures, discussion, and laboratory work showing the application of design principles to practical art problems.
-Develops standards of judgment through analysis of fine pictures, textiles, etc., and through laboratory work.
-Two credits; autumn; T. Th., 10:30-12:15.
+41. Applied Design.
+Decorative Art involving a consideration of line, form, and color as applied to problems in block print, batik, etc. Develops standards of judgment through analysis of fine pictures, textiles, etc. Two credits; autumn; T. Th., 10:30-12:15.

-41. Costume Design.
+42. Costume Design.
 A study of line, color, and texture as they are used in costume for different types and occasions.
 Problems in selecting and designing.
 Prerequisite: Course 4.
 Two credits; winter; T. Th., 10:30-12:15.

-42. Textiles.
+53. Textiles.
 A study of fabrics to determine fundamental differences, and to develop judgment in buying clothing and house furnishing materials.
 Two credits; spring; T. Th., 10:30-12:15.

-71. Clothing I. Fundamental principles underlying the planning, selection, and construction of garments of washable materials.
-Fitting and use of commercial patterns.
+71. Elementary Clothing.
+Fundamental processes of hand and machine sewing.
+Design and construction of garments of washable materials.
+Study of alterations, fitting problems and use of commercial patterns.
 Three credits; autumn; T. Th., 1:15-4:00.

 72-73.
-Clothing II.
+Clothing Selection and Construction.
+Aims to develop good taste in dress and to give an appreciation in selection of clothing from standpoint of beauty, health, and economy.
+Fundamental principles of construction applied to wool and silk material.
 Problems in pattern designing and making of various types of sleeves, collars, plaits, and flares.
-Construction of woolen garments and other garments as assigned by instructor.
-Three credits; winter, spring; T. Th., 1:15-4:00.
+Three credits; winter spring; T. Th., 1:15-4:00.